JohnFlowers78/JohnFlowers78/README.md

-- 👋 Hi, I’m @JohnFlowers78
+- 👋 Hi, I'm @JohnFlowers78
-- 🌱 I'm currently learning JavaScript and TypeScript with APIs, ORMs and React Components.
+- 🌱 I'm currently learning JavaScript and TypeScript with Web Services, ORMs and React Components.
-- But I decided to stop using these languages ​​for a while to fulfill and study C# + React and Kotlin because my university has subjects that require these languages.
+- But I decided to stop using these languages ​​for a while to dedicate myself and study C# + React and Kotlin because my university has subjects that require these languages:
-- .NET +  C#  +  Kotlin   --->   ( + XCode? )
-____________________
+- For the .Net and C# subject, we are developing a Minimal API using AspNetCore.Mvc, EntityFramework (ORM), DB.
+On the Front side, we will use (it hasn't happened yet) Node.Js with React to deal with the reuse of components such as Footer or NavBar.
+- Kotlin (with fragments, Viewers and DB). ____________________

-- 📫 How to reach me ¬
+- 📫 How to contact me ¬
 --------------------
-- 📧 Send-me an e-Mail:  jpsflores2000@gmail.com
+- 📧 Send me an email: jpsflores2000@gmail.com
 -
 -
-- 👀 I’m interested in Any Type of work with development, i know how to do a lot os things and i really estou me enrolando para conseguir logo my first work in the área tech
+- 👀 I’m interested in Any Type of work with development, i know how to do a lot os things and i really estou me enrolando para conseguir logo my first work in the área tech.
-- <!---
-JohnFlowers78/JohnFlowers78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
---->